-Cadence Minerals PLC (LON:KDNC) (OTC:KDNCY) said it has been issued shares in Australian-listed Clancy Exploration Limited (ASX:CLY) as compensation for the discovery of third party priority over overlapping licenses in Austria.
+Cadence Minerals PLC (LON:KDNC) (OTC:KDNCY) said it has been issued shares in Australian-listed Clancy Exploration Limited (ASX:CLY) as compensation for the discovery of third party priority over overlapping licences in Austria.

 In a statement, the AIM-listed firm said that, following discussions, Clancy has considered it appropriate to issue Cadence with 140,000,000 fully paid ordinary shares at a deemed price of A$0.003 each.
 Once these shares are issued, Cadence said it will own approximately 4% of Clancy.